ajourneythroughdatascience/deep-dives/computer-science/type-classes-in-scala/type-classes-in-scala.md

 No given instance of type MdocApp.this.SumOfLists[Boolean] was found for parameter addElements of method addGeneric in class MdocApp
 ```

 This is horrible, right?
-So much work for a simple flexible function.
-Well, this is the price we have to pay when using strongly typed languages.
-The rules are rigorous, and make our code much more efficient in terms of execution and type safety, but we need to declare things in a different way that we would in other languages such as Python, JavaScript, etc.
+So much work for a simple, flexible function.
+This is the price we must pay when using strongly statically typed languages.
+The rules are rigorous and make our code much more efficient in terms of execution and type safety.
+Still, we need to declare things differently than in more flexible languages such as Python, JavaScript, etc.

 ---